 Georgia High School Association (GHSA)

-baseball, basketball, cheerleading, cross country, football, golf, soccer, swimming, tennis, and volleyball as team sports for grades 7-12 and literary for grades 9-12.
+baseball, basketball, cheerleading, cross country, football, golf, soccer, swimming, tennis, track & field, and volleyball as team sports for grades 7-12 and literary for grades 9-12.
 Lakeview competes in the GHSA Class A High School Division.
 Lakeview participates in the Georgia Independent School Association (GISA) clay target sports and offers clubs in robotics.
 Lakeview Academy has won many recent region championships

 and has had State winners in several sports.Honor Council: